 Clearwater, Turtle Bay, and Long Bay Beaches are all located next to one another right before Cooper's Island Nature Reserve.
 The beaches are beautiful and during the summertime there’s a bar.
 Making it a really a great place to spend the day!

-There’s also a bar and restrooms at this beach.
-After a long hard day of being in paradise it’s really a nice spot to go and grab a drink, sit at a table, and listen to the lovely sound of the ocean.
+There’s a bar and restrooms at this beach.
+After a long hard day of being in paradise, it’s location to grab a drink and relax to the lovely sound of the ocean.

-Fantasy Caves & Crystal Caves are a really great way to learn about the caves and their history.
+The Fantasy & Crystal Cave tour is an excellent way to learn about the caves and their history.
 Last time I was there the prices were: $22 each or $30 for both caves.

-Daniel's Head Beach Park, Church Bay, Admiralty House Park
+- Daniel's Head Beach Park, Church Bay, Admiralty House Park are three great spots.

 Bulli Social - One word comes to mind when I think of Bulli Social, quaint!
 It's an outdoor bar featuring those cute string lights and those old giant wood tables that used to be used for big wire.
 Bartenders are amazing and the prices are just right!
 Great Vibes!
 7 Queen Street